JClarky/robotdev/README.md

 Robot development repo

 /main
-	Contains all raw code\n
+	Contains all raw code

 /robot
-	Contains ONLY robot code, this folder should be deployed to!\n /simulation
+	Contains ONLY robot code, this folder should be deployed to!

+/simulation
-	Contains ONLY simulation code, this folder should be deployed to!\n
+	Contains ONLY simulation code, this folder should be deployed to!